Why is the hashtag #neutralcarbon popular?

 Can companies "go carbon neutral"?

-By definition, carbon neutrality can only be measured on a global scale, which is why it is important to work TOGETHER on common scenarios by acting each at its own level (States, Companies, Citizens) to achieve these reduction targets, in absolute terms or in terms of intensity (e.g.: tonne of CO2 per product sold).
-The goal is to ensure that the sum of all these efforts will enable us to stay below 1.5°C of global warming.
-This is what the SBTi is all about.
+By definition, carbon neutrality can only be measured on a global scale, which is why it is so important to work TOGETHER on common scenarios, each acting at their own level (States, Companies, Citizens) to achieve these reduction targets, in absolute terms or in terms of intensity (e.g.: tonne of CO2 per product sold).
+The aim is to ensure that the sum of all these efforts enables us to stay below 1.5°C of global warming.
+This is the raison d'être of the SBTi.

 (Science Based Target Initiative) and its SBT +1.5°C with sectoral trajectories (Sectoral Decarbonization Approach).